aws-samples/aws-serverless-workshops/CrossRegion/README_InstallDevDependencies.md

 ## About

-This README provides instructions on setting up a dev EC2 instance that you can use to clone the project, edit project files, build the UI and deploy the application.
+This README provides instructions on setting up a dev environment that you can use to clone the project, edit project files, build the UI and deploy the application.

-We will be using the following two regions for this workshop.
-Please remember these and check before creating resources to ensure you are in the correct region:
+We recommend you use the given AMI with the necessary dependencies, i.e. git, node/npm, angular cli already installed and configured.

-* Primary: `eu-west-1` (Ireland)
+Our dev environment instance will be in `eu-west-1` (Ireland)

-* Secondary: `ap-southeast-1` (Singapore)
+## Using an AMI

+Make sure you are in eu-west-1 region.
+Launch an EC2 instance by navigating to the "Community AMI"s in step 1 of EC2 launch wizard.
+In the "Search community AMIs" text box enter "sxr-dev-instance".
+For this instance a t2.micro will suffice.
+Launch the instance in a public subnet with a security group allowing ssh from your ip address and a role allowing s3 access (sample policy below).

-## EC2 dev instance configuration.
+## EC2 Dev Instance Configuration.

+If you would really like to set up your own instance from scratch you can execute the following instructions.

 For this dev instance
 - a t2.micro will be fine.